 Oh how we hate to part with things at Garnish.
 Sometimes it comes back to bite us as we wade through piles and piles of scrap fabric wondering where to store it all, but mostly we love repurposing anything with an ounce of "possibility" that is waved under our noses!
-That is why we rejoice in the thought of America Recycles Day
+That is why we rejoice in the thought of America Recycles Day on November 15th.

 In the spirit of the holiday, we thought we'd let you in on a secret project that make great use of some items other folks might be tempted to pitch.
 Keep reading to see how to grant new life to old pillows, linens and buttons.